Extended certificate (1 A-level equivalent) course code: 601/7436/5

 The BTEC Level 3 Nationals in Applied Science are for students seeking an A-level standard science qualification who wish to continue their education through applied learning and who aim to progress to higher education or apprenticeships and ultimately employment in the applied science sector.
 Over 95% of universities (including Russell Group) and a wide range of employers highly value BTEC qualifications.
 A qualification in Applied Science can lead to many degree level science courses* including: Psychology, Environmental Sciences, Biological Sciences, Medical professions, Food Science, Communication Industry, Satellite Communications and Materials Science. *when combined with appropriate A-level subjects.

 Students will study across all three sciences: Biology, Chemistry and Physics covering topics including: fundamental chemical and physical principals, structure and function of cells, physiology and disease, astronomy and space science, electromagnetic waves and satellite communication amongst many other fascinating areas of cutting edge science.

 The courses are delivered via a range of practical and theory-based sessions with an emphasis on the application of scientific principles across Biology, Chemistry and Physics.
-Students produce written reports, presentations, laboratory logs, case studies and research projects. .
+Students produce written reports, presentations, laboratory logs, case studies and understake a research project.
 Assessment of the single award is weighted 42% by internal assessment of laboratory work, written work and presentations and 58% by externally set and assessed written exams.
-Assessment of the double award is weighted 54% by internal assessment of laboratory work, written work and presentations and 46% by externally set and assessed written exams
+Assessment of the double award is weighted 54% by internal assessment and 46% by external exams.

 Subject Combinations and Progression

 The additional subjects chosen may include another science subject from the following A-levels: Psychology, Geology, Environmental Science and Electronics, or, any other level 3 courses that brings the total up to 3-A level equivalents.
 Students can progress directly into work, apprenticeships or a wide range of science-based degree level courses including: Biomedical Science, Sports Therapy, Pharmaceutical Science, Paramedic Science, Radiography, Biological Life Sciences, Nursing, Veterinary Nursing and Applied Chemistry.

 The BTEC is comprised of eight (double) or 4 (single) units studied over 2 years.
-Students taking the double award will certify for the single Extended Certificate at the end of year 1.
+Students taking the double Diploma will certify for the single Extended Certificate at the end of year 1.

 Subject Modules and Assessment